ptomulik/testmd/rst/README.rst

 ========

 Simple Thunderbird add-on for massive re-submission of attached messages forwarded to you by your users.
+This gathers and sends messages from multiple senders to a single recipient (opposite to `Mail Merge`_).

 Overwiev
 --------